-Several years ago my father-in-law, at the young age of sixty-one, suffered his first of five strokes.
+Several years ago,my father-in-law, Dave, at the age of sixty-one, suffered his first of five strokes.
 My wife, Susie, is an only child and her father and mother depended heavily upon her, as did our three daughters, ages one, three and nine at the time.
-At the age of thirty-six, Susie and I were catapulted into the “sandwich generation” (Dorothy Miller, 1981); those people who are “sandwiched” between simultaneously caring for minor children and aging parents.
+At age thirty-six we were catapulted into the “sandwich generation”, those people who are “sandwiched” between simultaneously caring for minor children and aging parents.

-Members of the “sandwich generation” are like the circus performer who tries to keep ten plates spinning on the end of poles at the same time.
-They are pulled in a thousand different directions and are at risk for emotional burnout and fractured relationships.
-They are simply “spread too thin”; and patience is one of the things that can wear thin, as the incident below illustrates.
+Members of the “sandwich generation” must allocate their limited resources, time, energy and money.
+Like the circus performer who tries to keep ten plates spinning on the end of poles at the same time, they usually end up dropping a few.
+They often feel pulled in a thousand different directions and are at risk for emotional and relationship problems simply because they are “spread too thin”.
+And patience is one of the things that can wear thin, as the incident below illustrates.

-“The purpose in a man’s heart is like deep water, but a man of understanding will draw it out, (Proverbs 20:5, ESV).”
+“The purpose in a man’s heart is like deep water, but a man of understanding will draw it out,” (Proverbs 20:5; English Standard Version).